chrishutchison9/maydayv7-dotfiles/README.md

 #### Partition Scheme

-_Note that the `install` script automatically creates and labels all the required partitions, so it is recommended that only the partition table on the disk be created and have enough free space_
+_The `install` script handles partition creation and labeling, so it is recommended to create only the partition table and ensure sufficient free space_

 | Name           | Label  | Format | Size (minimum) |
 | :------------- | :----: | :----: | :------------: |